recreational pilot permit

 This training does not require any previous experience, and can be completed in a matter of weeks, for a full-time student.
 For those short of spare time, training can be spread out over months.
-Training can occur on any of our single engine aircraft, I.E. typically a Cessna 152 or Cessna 172.
+Training can occur on any of our single engine aircraft, typically a Cessna 152 or Cessna 172.

 You need to be at least 16 years old to actually get your license

 You will go through either 60 hours of training in a class, or 40 hours of customized one-on-one training.
-This training gives you the knowledge and skills to pass the required Transport Canada Written exam.
+This training gives you the knowledge and skills to pass the required Transport Canada written exam.

 Canadian Law dictates a minimum of 25 hours of flight training.
-On average, students require 17 hours of dual flight, 7 hours of solo flight.
+On average, students require 17 hours of dual flight, and 7 hours of solo flight.
 You will also need 2 hours of navigation training with an instructor.

 Obtaining your License

-You must pass the Transport Canada Theory exam with a grade of at least 60%.
+You must pass the Transport Canada theory exam with a grade of at least 60%.
 Also note that the theory exam is broken into 4 categories, and you must obtain at least 60% in each one in order to pass.
 For example, you can’t get 0 in one section, perfect in all the others, and claim victory, given a 75% average.
 The four sections of the exam will cover General Knowledge, Air Law, Navigation, and Weather.
 Then, you need to pass a practical exam with a Transport Canada representative, by getting a mark of at least 60%.

 This license permits you to be the Pilot In Command (PIC) of any single engine aircraft having 4 places or fewer, and carry up to one passenger.
 You can share some of the flight expenses with the passenger.